 He lives in Eugene, Oregon, a quirky town that is somewhat northwest of normal.
 Mark is an avid hiker and enjoys backpacking on the Pacific Crest Trail.
 He also loves to eat whole food plant-based meals.
 He guides by the adage hearts first, then minds.

 Mark holds a BA in International Relations.
 He is a Tour Guide/Director Graduate of the International Tour Management Institute, an Oregon Master Naturalist from Oregon State University, and a NOLS Graduate as a Wilderness First Responder.
-He is a former Certified Interpretive Guide from the National Association for Interpretation (in the process of being renewed).
+He is a Certified Interpretive Guide from the National Association for Interpretation.